eliasrhoden/rls/readme.md

 # Recursive Least Squares (RLS)

-One of the most usefull algorithms I've come across is the RLS, thus for future reference I'm creating this repo for future ease of use.
+One of the most usefull algorithms I've come across is the RLS, and I often find myself looking for the definition and a simple python implementation.

-## Contents of repo
+Hopefully this repo can serve as such a reference.